 The network includes a four-line metro system, five tram lines, 130 bus lines, a 6,000-space park and ride network spread over 22 sites, cycle hire and an eight-line, low carbon trolleybus system, the largest such network in France.
 Lyon is also one of 25 towns and cities across France where Keolis operates cycle sharing schemes comprising a total of 17,000 bikes – a key part of any multi-modal transport offering.

 On behalf of the Transport Authority in Lyon we spent a year conducting research to understand what people wanted from public transport and then remapped the network and revised the bus timetable to better fit with tram and metro timetables, resulting in a 9% increase in patronage the following year.

 As leaders in infrastructure asset management, Amey works with some of the world’s biggest asset owners to better plan for, understand and manage their assets.
 Almost everybody in the UK will benefit from at least one Amey service today.

 Amey’s whole-life approach to asset management extends from advisory and design services, through performance monitoring, to the management of asset operation and use; driving value across a wide range of different asset portfolios including road, railways, utilities networks, buildings, airports and other transport hubs.

-Amey works with London Underground to manage and maintain 50 stations, 90 miles of track, 45 miles of tunnel and over 600 trains to support the 2 million plus passengers who use the Jubilee, Northern and Piccadilly lines daily.
+Up until the end of 2017, Amey worked with London Underground to manage and maintain 50 stations, 90 miles of track, 45 miles of tunnel and over 600 trains to support the 2 million plus passengers who use the Jubilee, Northern and Piccadilly lines daily.

 Amey works with Heathrow Rail Engineering, analysing the performance of a wide range of assets, including stations, civil structures, OHLE, track, information systems and proposing ways to improve efficiency and drive greater value.